Bouliki972/bouliki/worldcup.md

 ## RESPECT CABO VERDE: THE REAL TEAM OF THE TOURNAMENT 🇨🇻🦈👑
 Lionel Messi scored his 7th goal of the tournament after just 28 minutes.
 But while watching that first half, I was already thinking: *the Blue Sharks actually have the tools to create an upset here.* I was just too tired, so I went to bed.
-It was obviously a massive mistake on my part! 🥱❌
+It was obviously a massive mistake on my part 🥱❌!

 The first surprise came in the 58th minute when Duarte leveled the game! ⚽🔥 From there, Cabo Verde held the fort so incredibly well.
 VOZINHA made fantastic and decisive saves to keep them alive, despite Messi trying everything. 🧤🧱